qdrant/landing_page/qdrant-landing/content/articles/scalar-quantization.md

   - scalar quantization
   - memory optimization
 ---

+# Efficiency Unleashed: The Power of Scalar Quantization

 High-dimensional vector embeddings can be memory-intensive, especially when working with large datasets consisting of millions of vectors.
 Memory footprint really starts being